-ActivePresenter is known to be an easy-to-use screen recorder, video editor, and powerful eLearning authoring tool.
+ActivePresenter is an easy-to-use screen recorder, video editor, and powerful eLearning authoring tool.
 The integration of these useful functions in ActivePresenter allows you to quickly capture your screen and create eLearning content with just simple steps.
-In a word, working with ActivePresenter, you will walk through the procedure of recording, editing and exporting projects.

-This guide is dedicated to those who have just been getting started with the latest version of ActivePresenter – ActivePresenter 8 which comes along with a lot of new features and enhancements.
-This guide covers basic as well as essential features that a newbie should know to not only get started but to get the most out of ActivePresenter 8.
-To be specific, this is a user-purpose oriented work, (guide for users who want to create interactive demonstrations and simulations or eLearning contents) so you will find the desired information depending on what you use ActivePresenter 8 for.
+This guide is dedicated to those who have just been getting started with ActivePresenter 8 which comes along with a lot of new features and enhancements.
+This guide covers basic as well as essential features that a newbie should know.
+Thanks to that, they are able not only to get started easily but to get the most out of ActivePresenter 8.
+To be specific, this is a user-purpose oriented work.
+That means guiding for users who want to create video demos, interactive simulations, or eLearning contents.
+So, you will find the desired information depending on what you use ActivePresenter 8 for.

 This guide covers: